Cohort Analysis is a new stir in google. People are eager to know about this and they are literally talking about this. So why not us!

 This Cohort takes into account the size of customers who are availing service or consuming companies’ products.
 They may be start-ups, small partnership firms, middle-size business or enterprise-level business.
 Comparing the different size consumers, the business company can analyze from where a large number of sales are coming from.

-How to build a retention process using Cohort Analysis
+How to Improve user retention using Cohort Analysis

 The most powerful function of Cohort Analysis is to see how customers leave and when they leave you can start analyzing the reason for their leave by digging the Cohort information and in the process trying to fix all the loopholes.